Using Coursera for DKU - Student Guide

 What is Coursera for DKU?

+As part of the Coursera Partners Consortium, Duke and DKU students have access to thousands of Coursera modules provided by Duke and other Coursera partner universities from around the world, including the University of Michigan, Yale University, Peking University, the University of Copenhagen, and more.
 These online modules are grouped into short, self-paced courses (typically composed of 4-6 modules) that include videos and text-based lessons, practice exercises, and assessments.
 Other faculty at Duke have used these courses as online textbooks and video enrichment for their face-to-face and online courses.

 How might Coursera for DKU be included in your DKU class?

 Your professors might point you to the Coursera for DKU platform to access content in Coursera courses that would enrich your weekly class sessions – similar to how you might use a textbook or other educational resource.
 Coursera courses often include high quality videos, texts and other content that might be relevant to your DKU course.
 Many Coursera courses also include assessments (for example, quizzes) that can be useful as knowledge checks and practice for students.
 Please note however, that all graded assessments will still take place in Sakai or other locations outside of Coursera for DKU.
-Coursera for DKU exists to provide you access to a world of online content to support your learning but your primary online DKU course experience will take place in Sakai, Zoom, and and other DKU tools and platforms.
+Coursera for DKU exists to provide you access to a world of online content to support your learning but your primary online DKU course experience will take place in Sakai, Zoom, and other DKU tools and platforms.

 How to find Coursera for DKU content